DDnova/Devops-Jenkins-and-Docker/Readme.md

 The necessary files are the Jenkinsfile and the Dockerfile

-Using that we are using a CI/CD pipeline to deploy to and EC2 insstance in AWS
+Using that we are using a CI/CD pipeline to deploy to an EC2 insstance in AWS

 [![Express Logo](https://i.cloudup.com/zfY6lL7eFa-3000x3000.png)](http://expressjs.com/)